About Douglas Ward

 He has been deeply involved in accordion activities in England as a teacher, adjudicator, and composer He also introduced the convertor free bass instrument to the UK in the early 1960s.

-He has written over 80 compositions for the instrument, varying from elementary solos and duets to virtuoso works, and his virtuoso pieces have been played at the states and national competition level in the United States.
+He has written over 80 compositions for the instrument, varying from elementary solos and duets to virtuostic works (his virtuoso composition Fantasia Bréve has been played at state and national competition levels in the USA).

 He now lives in Hampshire in England, and enjoys composing for the instrument, and adjudicating.
-Douglas Ward is a member of the Performing Rights Society (PRS).
+Douglas Ward is a member of the Performing Rights Society (PRS), and all compositions have ISMN bar codes for identification.